ievas21/CS391-Final-Project/README.md

 # CS391-Final-Project

-This our React vite.js final project for our summer session II 2024 CS391 course.
+Welcome to our React vite.js final project for our CS391 course.
+This is a simple React application that contains a login page, which calls an API on a successful login attempt.

-# Description